lobnamohamed22/Supermarket-Sales-Analysis-Dashboard/README.md

 - *Payment*: Payment methods used by customers.
 - *Quantity*: Number of items sold per transaction.
 - *Total Revenue*: Total sales value per transaction.

 ## How to Use

+1. Download the .pbix file from this repository.
+2. Open it using *Power BI Desktop*.
+3. Explore the interactive visualizations and insights.

+## How to Use